aSpring 2023 |

 Special Workshop by Eric Broug

-Tuesday, November 4, 10:00 am -1:00 pm in MIT room E25-117 A Practical Introduction to Islamic Geometric Design Workshop
+Tuesday, November 4, 10:00 am -1:00 pm in MIT room E25-117

 Using only a pencil, a straight edge, and a pair of compasses, learn how to make patterns using the same techniques used by craftsmen for centuries.
 Learn how they used polygonal grids to design and scale their compositions.
 We will be making two patterns: one from the Al-Aqsa Mosque in Jerusalem, another from the Al-Mustansariyya madrasa in Baghdad.

-November 17 Conflict, Convivencia, and the Life of Buildings Michele Lamprakos
+Conflict, Convivencia, and the Life of Buildings

 School of Architecture, Planning, and Preservation